Michelle Sloper

-Since starting evaluation work in 2009 as a CGU student, Sloper has served as Evaluation Project Manager, Principal Investigator (PI), or Co-PI for 30+ evaluation projects supervising teams of graduate students and professionals to conduct comprehensive evaluations with diverse program partners across the United States.
+Since starting evaluation work in 2009, Sloper has served as Evaluation Project Manager, Principal Investigator (PI), or Co-PI for 30+ evaluation projects supervising teams of graduate students and professionals to conduct comprehensive evaluations with diverse program partners across the United States.
 These evaluations include national evaluations of several youth development initiatives, training and capacity building efforts, programs aiming to reduce hunger among children and college students, youth financial education programs, curriculum materials for middle and high school students, youth sports programming, and access and quality initiatives for early childhood education efforts.
 She possesses a particular expertise for evaluations of expanded learning programs (e.g., afterschool programs and outside-of-school-time [OST] programs).

 Sloper strives to make evaluation useful for her organizational partners and responsive to their needs.
 Building collaborative relationships with youth-serving organizations is the first step in changing attitudes toward evaluation and promoting the value of evaluation as an important tool for decision-making and continuous quality improvement, as opposed to accountability.

-Berry, T., Hite, B., Sloper, M., & Umans, H. (2023).
-The Role of Evaluation Theory and Practice in Narrowing the Research-to-Practice Gap [Manuscript accepted for publication by the American Journal of Evaluation].
+Berry, T., Hite, B., Sloper, M., & Umans, H. (2024).
+The Role of Evaluation Theory and Practice in Narrowing the Research-to-Practice Gap.
+American Journal of Evaluation45(4), 502-518.
+DOI: 10.1177/1098214023121352

 Berry, T., Bhaskara, S., Sloper, M., Polivy, R., & Thomas, M. (2023).
 Recruitment and Retention of Girls in Sports: The Critical Role of Parent Engagement.
 Claremont Evaluation Center, Claremont Graduate University: Claremont, CA. Retrieved from: